ETH 13 - EMMAUS SHELTER: A SAFE HAVEN TO REGENERATE

 In order to help these girls, the Emmaus Shelter was born, which offers a reception service for single mothers that lasts from three to six months.
 During this period, the girls live in the shelter and learn to take care of the child and to love him, while they follow small programs that enrich them with professional skills.

-Particular importance is given to the physical, psychological and spiritual rehabilitation of women and their reintegration into society, teaching them handicrafts so that they can sell their products at the local market.
-The girls are helped to find the ways of a process, both economic and human support, to then leave the shelter and reintegrate into the society from which they come.
+Particular emphasis is placed on physical, psychological, and spiritual rehabilitation and their reintegration into society, teaching them crafts so they can sell their products at the local market and facilitating their learning of skills and abilities in various areas such as cooking, pastry making, hairdressing and makeup, babysitting, childcare, computers, English, web design, and more.
+The girls are helped to find ways to access both financial and human support, before leaving the shelter to reintegrate into their native society.

 Objectives